The Accessibility Statement for Ambrosio's BDSM Site at Evilmonk.org

 - Include accessibility as part of our mission statement.

 - Pursue continual learning about accessibility.

 I originally designed this site in the 1990s (before the emergence of smart phones and responsive design.)
-As a result, I am in the process of learning modern web design techniques (such as HTML5, CSS3, and Responsive Design) and heavily revising the legacy desktop only design into something more mobile friendly.
+As a result, I am in the process of learning and applying modern web design techniques (such as HTML5, CSS3, and Responsive Design) and heavily revising the legacy desktop only design into something more mobile friendly.

 I invite feedback on the accessibility of Evilmonk.org.
 Please let us know if you encounter accessibility barriers on this site.

-See the Contact Me page.
+See my Contact Me page.

 I try to respond to feedback within 5 business days.